DataDog/dd-trace-go/CONTRIBUTING.md

 ```
 Please apply the same logic for Pull Requests and Issues: start with the package name, followed by a colon and a description of the change, just like
 the official [Go language](https://github.com/golang/go/pulls).

+### Style guidelines

+A set of [Style guidelines](https://github.com/DataDog/dd-trace-go/wiki/Style-guidelines) was added to our Wiki.
+Please spend some time browsing it.
+It will help tremendously in avoiding comments and speeding up the PR process.